loyihsu/uofg-sd-assessments/README.md

-# uofg-sd-assessments
+# Assessed Exercises - Software Development (University of Glasgow)

-This is a repository that tracks all the Assessed Exercises I've done during MSc in Software Developer at University of Glasgow.
+This is a repository that tracks the code Assessed Exercises I've done during MSc in Software Developer at University of Glasgow.

+The list includes:

+* Programming
+  * Assessed Exercise 1 (`Java`)
+  * Assessed Exercise 2 (`Java`)